-Coeliac Disease: What you need to know was originally released in May 2011, and the second edition in April 2015, and the current third edition, in August 2020.
+Coeliac Disease: What you need to know was originally released in May 2011, second edition in April 2015, and the current third edition, in August 2020.

-The book was previously shortlisted for The Guild of Health Writers Writing Awards in the Best Health Book category.
+The book was shortlisted for The Guild of Health Writers Writing Awards in the Best Health Book category.

 A Kindle edition is also available.

 The book tells you how to find out whether either you or your child needs to avoid gluten, how to avoid gluten if one of you does, and how to best follow a safe and healthy gluten-free diet for life.

-It pays particular attention to food labelling — a subject which newly diagnosed coeliacs often find difficult — including information on new gluten-free labelling legislation which came into effect in January 2012, and updated allergy legislation introduced in December 2014, which affects both on-shelf products, pre-packed food for direct sale, and eating out / food service in restaurants and other eateries.
+It pays particular attention to food labelling — a subject which newly diagnosed coeliacs often find difficult — including information on both gluten-free labelling legislation and allergen labelling regulation, as it affects both on-shelf products, pre-packed food for direct sale, and eating out / food service in restaurants and other eateries.